The 2025-26 FAFSA is now open!

 When do I file?

 You need to file a FAFSA when you first apply to college and each year that you’re in college.
 Colleges have their own deadlines for receiving the FAFSA and making financial aid decisions, so make sure you keep track.
 Deadlines can change depending on how you apply (early decision, early action, or regular or rolling admission).
 As a general rule of thumb, the earlier you submit the FAFSA, the better.
 This will help ensure you don’t miss out on any available aid.
-However, you can still file the FAFSA for the 2024-25 school year.
 Keep track of deadlines with a chart like the one below:

 Financial Aid Tracker